 Life in 1968 – World Leaders

-Australia Prime Minister – John McEwen to 10th January, John Gorton from 10th January
+Prime Minister – John McEwen to 10th January, John Gorton from 10th January

 Canada Prime Minister – Lester Pearson to 20th April, Pierre Trudeau from 20th April